The things that motivate us can differ from person to person, but regardless of how you get motivated, there are ways to make motivation work for you.

-Have you ever wondered why the promise of another pay bonus doesn’t help increase your productivity anymore?
+Have you ever wondered why the promise of another pay bonus doesn’t increase your productivity anymore?

-Or why your kids don’t care about bad grades as much as you do?
+Or why do your kids not care about bad grades as much as you do?

-Or, why some people seem to be always motivated while your motivation is short-lived?
+Think about why some people are always motivated while your motivation is short-lived.

 Motivation is an indispensable ingredient of success.

-Want to improve your writing skills, lose weight, live a happier life, get a better job?
+Want to improve your writing skills, lose weight, live a happier life, or get a better job?